Design History

 5) Overload protector added.

-Series 3
+Series 3 (no longer available)

 1) Smaller key size to use standard shipping boxes and standard metal sheet size.